Tbot101/CleanRoomAutomation/README.md

 # CleanRoomAutomation
 This project uses a flask backend and is connected to a electron front-end in order to create a 'desktop' app.
+Note: for the python file to run it must be done on a Raspberry Pi as the RPi.GPIO is only available on the Raspberry Pi.

 ## Goal
 Use a raspberry pi in order to automate certain processes in a clean room